The 23 outstanding and high-achieving women who received awards in fall 2016 were selected from 54 applications and …

 - Range in age from 25 to 59 with an average age of 42 years old,

-- Are racially diverse with six of the women, or 38%, being Hispanic,
+- Are racially diverse: six of 23 women, or 26%, are racially diverse,

-- May be raising as many as three dependents: 11 of these women are caring for and supporting 22 dependents,
+- May be raising as many as seven dependents: 18 of these women are caring for and/or supporting 42 dependents,

-- Vary in martial status: six of them are single, nine are divorced, and one is married,
+- Vary in martial status: eight of them are single, seven are divorced, and eight are married,

-- Have an average GPA of 3.71 and four women are maintaining a 4.0,
+- Have an average GPA of 3.70 and six women are maintaining a 4.00,

-- Are in quite varied fields of study with their programs ranging from one woman obtaining a certification, to five women working towards associate’s degrees, eight earning bachelor degrees, and two women pursuing graduate degrees,
+- Are in quite varied fields of study with their programs ranging from two women obtaining a certification, to 13 women working towards associates degrees, five earning bachelor’s degrees, and three women pursuing master’s degrees,

-- Attend Aims Community College, Colorado State University, Colorado School of Clinical Herbalism, Community College of Aurora, Community College of Denver, Front Range Community College, Naropa University, Pikes Peak Community College, Regis University, University of Colorado – Boulder, University of Colorado – Denver, University of Denver – Colorado Women’s College, and University of Northern Colorado,
+- Attend Aims Community College, Arapahoe Community College, Colorado Mountain College, Colorado State University, Colorado School of Clinical Herbalism, Community College of Denver, Conflict Management Consultants, Front Range Community College, Pikes Peak Community College, Regis University, University of Colorado – Boulder, University of Colorado – Denver, and Western State Colorado University,

-- Live in the cities of Aurora, Arvada, Brighton, Boulder, Colorado Springs, Denver, Fort Collins, Greeley, Lafayette, Longmont, Loveland, and Parker.
+- Live in the cities of Aspen, Aurora, Boulder, Colorado Springs, Denver, Elizabeth, Evans, Fort Collins, Greeley, Lafayette, Loveland, Masonville, Nederland, Northglenn, Thornton, and Westminster.